Be a leader in your community and come to our next IDEAS Hive 🙏 to learn about eco-action projects around the focus areas of sustainability!

 Friday for Futures was started by Greta Thunberg, an environmentalist who first started advocating for climate action at the age of 15 to protest about the need for immediate action to combat climate change outside the Swedish parliament.
 During the week of March 15 2019, she inspired over 1.6 million strikers on all 7 continents, in more than 125 countries protesting for climate action.
 On May 24th, students and allies across the globe will once again strike from to demand climate justice.

 Locally, we live in a state which will bear the biggest effects of climate change.
 Yet despite this, our leaders refuse to act.
 Help us send a message that we can do better.

 Here are some general guidelines:

 1. FridaysforFuture wants you to only strike in a way that you feel safe with.

-2. FridaysforFuture are unlikely to be able to provide legal support if there are problems, so FFF advises strikers to contact local NGOs.
+2. FridaysforFuture is unlikely to be able to provide legal support if there are problems, so FFF advises strikers to contract local NGOs.
 These NGOs usually know local lawyers, who are well versed in protest situations.

-3. We are a peaceful and quiet striking organization, but unfortunately we have already seen examples in some countries, where some individuals or organizations try to join a strike for the purpose of causing trouble.
-Please take care and prioritize your own safety.
+3. We are a peaceful and quiet striking organization, but unfortunately, we have already seen examples in some countries, where some individuals or organizations try to join a strike for the purpose of causing trouble.
+Please take care of and prioritize your own safety.

 Waste Audit at East End Market